History of Geology

 The History of Geology is concerned with the development of the natural science of geology, which is the scientific study of the origin, history and structure of the Earth.
 Several of our geology trips visit sites of great significance in the History of Geology in including Siccar Point in Scotland where the enormity of geological time was first conceived.

 Trips that feature the History of Geology include:

-Volcanic Island Hopping - Visits the Taburiente Caldera, an ersosional caldera, which is the first place in the world to be named caldera.
+Volcanic Island Hopping - Visits the Taburiente Caldera, an erosional caldera, and is the first place in the world where the term caldera was used.

 The Birth of Geology - visits Siccar Point perhaps the most famous geosite in the world, where James Hutton first realized the enormity of geological time, the Moine Thrust, the world's first recognized thrust fault, and Schiehallion Mountain where the first attempts to calculate the mass of the Earth where made.